nicotakenotice/nicotakenotice/README.md

 ## 👋 Hi, I'm Nico

-👨‍💻 A software developer with a BSc in CS attained at 🎓 [University of Padua](https://www.unipd.it/en/), currently living and working in 🗺️ Vicenza, Italy.
+👨‍💻 A software developer with a BSc in CS attained at [University of Padua](https://www.unipd.it/en/), currently living and working in Italy.
 🧙 I'm mostly a front-end type of guy with a keen eye for sleek interfaces.

 ⬇️ Below you'll find me messing around with some of these languages/frameworks.